jeanrantunes/jean-antunes-aircraft-scheduling/README.md

 ## Notes

 - This project was created using node v16.14.0
-- Tests coverage the main business rules
+- The E2E tests are in the e2e folder and covers the happy and unhappy paths of the app